JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 Inverted method for "espresso-like", more stronger taste.

+Paper filter preferred, but metal or both together also work.

 Examples with Kingrinder K6:

 - CapriSette - Belgique medium-light roast, 39-40 clicks (with reusable metal filter)